How long does it take to get a tax refund

 Tax refunds can seem like free money.
 But remember that you paid every refund dollar you get back, and the IRS held onto your money without paying you any interest.

 If you get a refund every year, it's wise to examine how much you withhold from every paycheck.
 Adjusting your withholding could mean a smaller refund, but you might have more in each paycheck.
 Getting more in each paycheck, versus a chunk at once with a large refund, can make it much easier to manage monthly expenses.

 Use the IRS withholding estimator tool to see how much you should take out.

 Still not a Current member?
-Sign up in just two minutes and get your tax refund faster this year (and every year).
+Sign up for Premium in just two minutes and get your tax refund faster this year (and every year).

 Banking services provided by Choice Financial Group, Member FDIC.
 The Current Visa Debit Card is issued by Choice Financial Group pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa debit cards are accepted.

 *Early access to tax refund depends on the timing of the submission of the payment file from the payer.
 We generally make these funds available on the day the payment file is received, which may be up to 5 days earlier than the scheduled payment date.
 Current Premium accounts only.

 When Will My Tax Refund Arrive?
 What to Know About the Tax Refund Schedule.
 (February 2020).
 U.S. News and World Report.